cathlauretta/RORO-Contol-System/README.md

         └─ icons
-    └─ src                  # Contains source code of the application ├─ app              # Consist of the routing in the app and pages ├─ employee
+    └─ src                  # Contains source code of the application ├─ app              # Consist of the routing in the app and pages ├─ api
+            ├─ employee
             ├─ login
             ├─ profile
             ├─ report
             └─ room
-        ├─ components       # Consist of reusable components in the program └─ pages            # Consist of API interface └─ api
+        ├─ components       # Consist of reusable components in the program ├─ pages            # Consist of API interface └─ api
+        └─ types            # Consist of authentication library from Next JS

 ## Authors
 | Student ID | Name |